GeodetischeInfrastructuur/coordinates-transformation-api/README.md

 git config --local core.hooksPath .githooks
 ```

-To run debug session in VS Code install the package with `pip` with the
+To run debug session in VS Code install the package with pip with the
 `--editable` flag:

 ```sh
 pip install --editable .
 ```

-Also install mypy as follows
+Also install Mypy as follows

 ```sh
 mypy --install-types